Don't Knock! Rowhammer at the Backdoor of DNN Models: Evaluation

 \subsection{Rowhammer Attack on Deployed Model - Online}

+We experiment the online phase of the attack on DDR3 and DDR4 DRAM chips.
 We empirically observe that when there are multiple bits required to be flipped on the same 4KB page in a particular direction ($\{0\rightarrow1\}$ or $\{1\rightarrow0\}$), there is no matching target page in the 128 MB Rowhammer profile.
 This observation shows that multiple bit flips at desired page offsets and bit-flip direction is an unrealistic assumption.
 On the other hand, we observe that there is always a matching page in the profiled memory buffer with a bit flip in the desired location and flip direction if there is at most one bit flip in the memory page.
 This observation is consistent with our probability analysis in Section~\ref{sec:profiling}.
-As shown in Table~\ref{tab:comparison}, we get $100\%$ $r_{match}$ for every DNN model we attack with CFT+BR since all of the required bit flips we need are in separate pages.
-Whereas, the other approaches BadNet, FT, TBT, and CFT have very low numbers achieving as low as 1 bit flip since they require multiple bit flips with specific locations and flip directions in the same memory page which we never observe in our experiments.
+Apart from the targeted bit flips, we observed that some DDR4 DRAMs with large average bit flips in a page give accidental bit flips in addition to the target offsets which reduces the $r_{match}$.